learn-co-students/oo-js-tictactoe-ios-0615/README.md

 ## Running your Server

 When you run `python -m SimpleHTTPServer` from the root directory, the Python server will load the `tictactoe.html` file.
-This html file has script tags which load the required JavaScripts in the correct order.
+Then in your browser use `http://localhost:8000/`.

 ## Note on the Testing Suite